spacetelescope/jdaviz/docs/imviz/plugins.rst

 4. Select the desired region using the :guilabel:`Subset` dropdown menu.
 5. If you want to subtract background before performing photometry, you have the following 3 options.
-Otherwise if your image is already background subtracted, choose "Manual" and leave the background set at 0:
+Otherwise if your image is already background subtracted, choose "Manual" and leave the background set at 0.
+   If you change the linking (see :ref:`imviz-link-control`) after you have a background calculated from Annulus or Subset, you need to re-select the aperture or background subset, respectively, to have it properly
+   recalculated:

   * Manual: Enter the background value in the :guilabel:`Background value` field.
     This value must be in the same unit as display data, if applicable.